W. G. S. Adams: Personal life

 In 1908 Adams married Muriel Lane, a former Irish women's hockey international, who came from an old Anglo-Irish family with connections that crossed some of the fault-lines of Irish society.
 Their son was born in 1910, and from 1920 the family lived on Boars Hill, where Adams was "a practical hog and wheat raiser" at his farm of Powder Hill, bordering on Matthew Arnold's "Signal Elm".
-Horace Plunkett liked to stay with the Adams family in this haven for professors and poets "with Sir William Beveridge as fellow guest.
+Sir Horace Plunkett liked to stay with the Adams family in this haven for professors and poets "with Sir William Beveridge as fellow guest.
 Gilbert Murray or John Masefield would call, and Robert Bridges would come round at night, carrying a lantern".
 On leaving Powder Hill, Adams made the property over to All Souls to provide additional accommodation for Fellows of the college.

 In both private and public life Adams was sustained by firmly held religious conviction: brought up a Scots Presbyterian, he faithfully attended the services in All Souls Chapel and, in later life, found a spiritual home in the Church of Ireland.
-In retirement he removed to Fahan, County Donegal, where he farmed in a small way and took an active interest in the affairs of Magee University College (now part of the University of Ulster).
+In retirement he removed to Fahan (pronounced 'Fawn'), a village in Inishowen in the north of County Donegal in the north-west of Ulster, where he farmed in a small way and took an active interest in the affairs of Magee University College (now part of the University of Ulster).
 He died on 30 January 1966, aged 91.

 Legacy

 The organisations that Adams was instrumental in creating continue to serve the causes intrinsic to their foundation.
 The National Council of Social Service is now NCVO (the National Council for Voluntary Organisations); the Rural Communities Councils now combine as ACRE (Action with Communities in Rural England); and in December 2018 NCVO and ACRE announced their partnership to strengthen the support available to rural communities.
 The Barnett House operation has passed through several removals and reorganisations but, in its present guise as the Oxford University Department of Social Policy and Intervention, continues to be active in the fields of social research, reform and action.

 Oxford's PPE degree course has flourished and become popular to such extent that it is imitated by colleges around the world.
-The University's large sub-Faculty of Politics, which contributes to the governance of both PPE and other degree courses, has been said to be "witness to Adams's faith in his subject at times when it was somewhat despised and when weaker men might have allowed it to fall into a subordinate position".
+The university's large sub-Faculty of Politics, which contributes to the governance of both PPE and other degree courses, has been said to be "witness to Adams's faith in his subject at times when it was somewhat despised and when weaker men might have allowed it to fall into a subordinate position".